-Ticketing system policy TS P1 Ticketing: implement and promote an easy-to-use, accessible, and integrated ticketing system to provide seamless payment for all passenger journeys.
+Ticketing system policy

+ent and promote an easy-to-use, accessible, and integrated o provide seamless payment for all passenger journeys.
+TS P1

+TS P1

-Ticketi ng system actions The council will: TS A1 Require operators of contracted services integral to the public transport networks to participate in any integrated ticketing system ORC owns or participates in.
+Ticketing system actions The council will: TS A1 Require operators of contracted services integral to the public transport networks to participate in any integrated ticketing system ORC owns or participates in.
 TS A2 Collaborate with NZTA to effectively transition from the Bee Card to Motu Move ticketing system through activities including public education campaigns and Bee Card replacement schemes.